How To Make Decisions And Stop Being Indecisive

 3. Visualize Possible Outcomes

-When figuring out how to make difficult life decisions, visualization takes you closer to the reality of the different choices.
+When figuring out how to make difficult life decisions, creative visualization takes you closer to the reality of the different choices.
 This, in turn, can make the right choice much clearer.
 It can also offer some much-needed reassurance that a decision isn’t as significant or foreboding as you previously thought.

 If you already have some experience with visualization (e.g. through mindfulness meditations or Law of Attraction work), you’ll find this technique very easy.